 Smoking.
-Cigarette smoking lowers HDL levels and is an independent risk factor for cardiovascular disease.
+Cigarette smoking lowers HDL cholesterol levels and is an independent risk factor for CVD.

 Obesity.
-Obesity is a ssociated with increased total cholesterol, LDL, VLDL, and triglycerides, as well as with decreased levels of HDL.
+Obesity is associated with increased total, LDL, and VLDL cholesterol, and TG, as well as with decreased levels of HDL cholesterol.

 Diabetes mellitus and the metabolic syndrome.
-Hyperinsulinemia is associated with low HDL levels and hypertriglyceridemia.
+Hyperinsulinemia is associated with low HDL cholesterol levels and hypertriglyceridemia.

 Physical inactivity.
-A lack of regular exercise is associated with low HDL concentrations.
+A lack of regular exercise is associated with low HDL cholesterol concentrations.

 Nephrotic syndrome.
-This condition is usually associated with elevated cholesterol and triglyceride concentrations.
+This condition is usually associated with elevated cholesterol and TG concentrations.
 Decreased vascular oncotic pressure due to proteinuria leads to increased lipoprotein production by the liver.

 Hypothyroidism.
-Total and LDL concentrations may be elevated.
+Total and LDL cholesterol concentrations may be elevated.

 Family history.
 Genetic conditions, such as familial hypercholesterolemia, may contribute to dyslipidemias.

 Drugs.
-Estrogen-progestin contraceptives, oral estrogens, tamoxifen, beta-blockers, thiazide diuretics, atypical antipsychotics, and corticosteroids may raise triglyceride levels.
+Estrogen-progestin contraceptives, oral estrogens, tamoxifen, beta-blockers, thiazide diuretics, atypical antipsychotics, and corticosteroids may raise TG levels.
 Protease inhibitors and other drugs may also adversely affect lipid profiles.

 Pregnancy.
 Triglyceride concentrations may increase.

 There is still debate about who should be screened for lipid disorders and at what age.
-The presence of risk factors, such as diabetes and obesity, should be taken into consideration when deciding who and when to screen.
-Ideally, the patient should be in a steady state at the time of screening, free of significant weight change and acute illness.
-Medications should be noted, since some drugs may interfere with lipid metabolism.
+Many professional societies recommend screening starting at age 20.
+The presence of risk factors such as diabetes and obesity should be taken into consideration when deciding who and when to screen.
+Ideally, the patient should be in a steady state at the time of screening, free of significant recent weight change and acute illness.
+Medications should be noted, since some drugs interfere with lipid metabolism.
 Improvement of the conditions listed above that lead to hyperlipidemia may also improve the lipid profile.
 Hypothyroidism, chronic kidney disease, and insulin resistance should be considered in the diagnostic evaluation, as they may contribute to secondary dyslipidemia.

 Patients should fast for about 12 hours before blood sampling, because chylomicron clearance can take up to 10 hours.
-However, a fasting sample is not required for routine cholesterol (without hypertriglyceridemia) screening.
+A fasting sample, however, is not required for routine cholesterol (without hypertriglyceridemia) screening.

-Common laboratory assays measure total plasma cholesterol, HDL, and triglycerides directly.
+Common laboratory assays measure total plasma cholesterol, HDL cholesterol, and TG directly.
 VLDL cholesterol levels are calculated by dividing the triglyceride value by 5.
 LDL cholesterol is calculated by subtracting HDL cholesterol and VLDL cholesterol from total cholesterol.
 When triglycerides are above 400 mg/dL, LDL calculation is inaccurate, and LDL must be measured directly.

 Classification of Lipid Concentrations

 Total cholesterol.
-According to NCEP guidelines, total cholesterol concentrations below 200 mg/dL are desirable.
+According to National Cholesterol Education Program (NCEP) guidelines, total cholesterol concentrations below 200 mg/dL are desirable.
 A borderline high concentration is 200 to 239 mg/dL, and hypercholesterolemia is defined as greater than 240 mg/dL.
-However, epidemiologic evidence suggests that stricter standards may be appropriate.
+Epidemiologic evidence, however, suggests that stricter standards may be appropriate.
 Risk of cardiac events decreases as total cholesterol levels fall until plateauing at a total cholesterol of approximately 150 mg/dL.
 For children, total cholesterol should be less than 180 mg/dL.

 Triglyceride.
 Normal triglyceride concentration is less than 150 mg/dL.
+Recent studies suggest that even lower limits are appropriate (e.g., < 130 mg/dL).
 Borderline is 150 to 199 mg/dL, and high is 200 to 499 mg/dL.
 A meta-analysis of 26 studies including over 96,000 individuals showed that those in the top 20% for triglyceride concentrations had an 80% higher risk for fatal or nonfatal coronary heart disease (CHD) when compared with those in the lowest quintile.

 HDL cholesterol.
-Concentrations of 60 mg/dL or higher are optimal.
-In general, an HDL concentration below 40 mg/dL is considered a major risk factor for coronary heart disease (CHD), although women’s risk of CHD increases marginally with HDL cholesterol < 50.
-However, HDL is often interpreted in the context of total cholesterol and LDL concentrations and may be less significant when LDL is low or when the ratio of total cholesterol to HDL, or LDL to HDL, is favorable.
+Concentrations of 60 mg/dL or higher are associated with reduced risk.
+In general, an HDL concentration below 40 mg/dL is considered a major risk factor for CHD, although women’s risk of CHD increases marginally with HDL cholesterol < 50.

 LDL cholesterol.
 According to the NCEP, LDL cholesterol concentrations below 100 mg/dL are considered optimal.
 A range of 100 to 129 mg/dL is near optimal.
 Borderline is 130 to 159 mg/dL.
 High is 160 to 189 mg/dL.
-However, increasing evidence supports stricter standards, including reductions below 70 mg/dL for very high-risk patients.
+However, increasing evidence supports stricter standards, including reductions below 70 mg/dL for very-high-risk patients.
 Studies of hunter-gatherer populations and normal neonates have modified the concept of “normal” cholesterol levels.
 Normal human LDL cholesterol concentration may be as low as 50 to 70 mg/dL, approximately half the US adult population mean.
-Coronary heart disease risk decreases as LDL cholesterol concentration decreases, reaching a nadir at approximately 40 mg/dL.
+CHD risk decreases as LDL cholesterol concentration decreases, reaching a nadir at approximately 40 mg/dL.